mvaldesdeleon/gerpc/README.md

 // and now you have a running gRPC server, using (binary) JSON for encoding/decoding its messages
 ```

+# Example

+See `test.js`.
+Not a proper test (yet), but serves as working example, combining both use cases above.

 # Install
 With [npm](https://npmjs.org) do: